maxrog/portfolio/_posts/2017-05-01-AppFactory.markdown

 {% endtextalign %}

 {% textalign left %}
 For my Software Engineering course, I helped build an Android application that provided specialized functionality for a step tracking band - seeing the finished product piqued my interest in mobile development.
-This led to me applying for an intern iOS developer position at the App Factory in December 2016.
-After finding my bearings in **XCode** and **Swift**, it all clicked.
+This led to me applying for an intern iOS developer position at the App Factory in December of 2016.
+After settling in and finding my bearings in **XCode** and **Swift**, it all clicked.
 I understood what he was talking about.
-From that point on I have been absolutely engulfed by the software engineering world and fully subscribed to iOS development.
+From that point on I have been absolutely engulfed by the world of software engineering and fully subscribed to iOS development.
 {% endtextalign %}

 {% section_title My Experience at the App Factory %}